CantOkan/ENG402_Final_Year_Project/README.md

 ### Dataset and Preprocessing
 ____
-The model is trained on [CEDAR dataset](http://www.cedar.buffalo.edu/NIJ/data/signatures.rar )
+* The model is trained on [CEDAR dataset](http://www.cedar.buffalo.edu/NIJ/data/signatures.rar )
+* Images were grouped in pairs of genuine and forged images
+* Images were converted to grayscale, inverted and scaled down to 0 or up to 255 with OTSU Thresholding
+* Images were resized to 155x220 then normalized

+### Training
+The model is trained on Google Colab using Keras which is **Siamese_network_forColab.ipynb**.
+The model and best weights are saved for the prediction

+## Description
+A Restful Web Service to decide  given signatures are real or forged.
+A service accept

 ##### Run the Restful Web Services